Phase 1: Lincoln Park Community Workshop

-Share Plan Tucson Lincoln Park Community Workshop on Facebook Share Plan Tucson Lincoln Park Community Workshop on Twitter Share Plan Tucson Lincoln Park Community Workshop on Linkedin Email Plan Tucson Lincoln Park Community Workshop link
+Share Phase 1: Lincoln Park Community Workshop on Facebook Share Phase 1: Lincoln Park Community Workshop on Twitter Share Phase 1: Lincoln Park Community Workshop on Linkedin Email Phase 1: Lincoln Park Community Workshop link

 Based on the feedback from the community workshop and from conducting intercept surveys at Lincoln Park, the community appreciates a broad range of features and initiatives that contribute to the city's livability, sustainability, and overall appeal.